-Since the adoption of the treaty, the global rate for under-five mortality has dropped by around 60 percent, while the proportion of undernourished children has almost halved, UNICEF said.
+Since the adoption of the treaty, the global rate for under-five mortality has dropped by around 60%, while the proportion of undernourished children has almost halved, UNICEF said.

 In addition, nations have increasingly revised their constitutions, laws and policies to reflect the treaty's principles that children must be allowed to grow, learn, play, develop and flourish with dignity.
 But the UNICEF study points to "uneven progress" in confronting old and emerging threats.

 "If current trends persist, in 30 years the world’s children are likely to face a much bleaker outlook," the study said.
 "Without a fundamental change in direction, for example, climate change will be irreversible, inflicting disastrous effects on the planet and humanity well before the Convention reaches its 60th anniversary."

 The study found "children from the poorest households are, on average, twice as likely to die before they reach their fifth birthday than children from the most affluent households.
 In some countries, children under age 5 from the poorest households are about three times as likely to die as those from the richest households."